AdobeDocs/experience-manager-64.de-DE/help/sites-developing/clientlibs.md

 Each `cq:ClientLibraryFolder` is populated with a set of JS and/or CSS files, along with a few supporting files (see below).
 The properties of the `cq:ClientLibraryFolder` are configured as follows:

-* `categories`: Identifiziert die Kategorien, in die der Satz von JS- und/oder CSS-Dateien in diesem `cq:ClientLibraryFolder` Fall fällt.
+* `categories`: Identifiziert die Kategorien, in die der Satz der JS- und/oder CSS-Dateien in diesem `cq:ClientLibraryFolder` Herbst fällt.
 Da die Eigenschaft `categories` mehrere Werte aufweisen kann, kann ein Bibliotheksordner zu mehreren Kategorien gehören (weiter unten sehen Sie, warum dies nützlich sein kann).

 * `dependencies`: Eine Liste anderer Client-Bibliothekskategorien, von denen dieser Bibliotheksordner abhängt.
 For example, given two `cq:ClientLibraryFolder` nodes `F` and `G`, if a file in `F` requires another file in `G` in order to function properly, then at least one of the `categories` of `G` should be among the `dependencies` of `F`.